 If no Wi-Fi networks are available or you choose not to join any, these devices connect to the Internet over a mobile data network (3G or 4G.)
 You can prevent your device from using mobile data in Settings.

-If you are experiencing network errors or issues, check that you have strong network connection before attempting to process a payment.
+If you are experiencing a network errors or outage, check that you have strong network connection before attempting to process a payment.
 Any payments attempted could fail if the connection is not strong enough.

 If you accept Cash or Other Tender without an Internet connection, you may see a list of uncompleted payments in-app.
 The payments will complete recording when Wi-Fi or data service is restored.
 This only applies to Cash or Other Tender processed with Square.